Youth Homelessness Matters Day is the third Wednesday of April every year

 Over the years, it has grown into a national celebration of young people’s resilience and an important day of advocacy for sustainable and innovative solutions to support the needs of children and young people at risk of or experiencing homelessness.

-This year we are calling for the development of a standalone National Child and Youth Homelessness and Housing Strategy.
+Our call for the development of a standalone National Child and Youth Homelessness and Housing Strategy continues and we encourage everyone to sign our petition.